evmts/tevm-monorepo/bundler/config/CONTRIBUTING.md

 2. Run install and bun all

 ```
-bun i && bun all
+pnpm i  && bun all
 ```

 ## Bun Clean